kartikeyanegi/MotionDetectionPong/README.md

 This is the repository holding the source code for the Computer Vision project Spring 2019.

 This Computer Vision project aimed to build a virtual Ping-pong game (called ‘pong’ for short) based on video motion detection using optical flow.
 We use the camera on a laptop for image capturing and the screenshot of color (blue and green) on a mobile device for input recognition and controlling the racquets.
 Kalman filters are used for smooth and continuous motion of the racquets.
-Players can play it with their own with computers through the internet.
-The program was experimented under different conditions, including using different objects, speeds, and background.
+Players can play multiplayer with their own computers through the internet.
+The program was experimented with under different conditions, including using different objects, speeds, and background and was found to be pretty stable in almost every case.

 # Usage